FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 [Set up bloop for quick builds and IDE features](Lichess-Development-With-Bloop).

+## Seed database

+https://github.com/ornicar/lila-db-seed can be used to create some dummy data, helping to work on parts of the site that require content (like puzzles).

 ## Development

 Here are [some hints](Working-on-...) for working on various parts of the system.